CAFAudit/audit-service/docs/en-us/Getting-Started.md

 Regardless of whether you choose to use a generated client-side library, or to use `caf-audit` directly, you must first create an `AuditConnection` object.

-This object represents a logical connection to the persistent storage (i.e. to Kafka in the current implementation).
-It is a thread-safe object. ***It should be considered that this object takes some time to construct, so the application should hold on to it and re-use it rather than constantly re-constructing it.***
+This object represents a logical connection to persistent storage (that is, Kafka in the current implementation).
+It is a thread-safe object. ***Please take into account that this object requires some time to construct.
+The application should hold on to it and re-use it, rather than constantly re-construct it.***

 The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
 This method takes a `ConfigurationSource` parameter, which is the standard method of configuration in CAF.

-#### Configuration in CAF
+#### ConfigurationSource

-You may already have a CAF Configuration Source in your application.
-It is a general framework that abstracts away the source of the configuration, allowing it to come from environment variables, files, a REST service, or potentially a custom source which better integrates with the host application.
+You may already have a CAF configuration source in your application.
+It is a general framework that abstracts the source of the configuration, allowing it to come from any of the following:

+* environment variables
+* files
+* a REST service
+* a custom source that better integrates with the host application.

-If you're not already using CAF's Configuration mechanism, then here is some sample code to generate a `ConfigurationSource` object.
+If you're not already using CAF's configuration mechanism, this sample code illustrates the generation of a ConfigurationSource object.

 	import com.hpe.caf.api.*;
 	import com.hpe.caf.cipher.NullCipherProvider;